iamjessklein/privicons/README.md

 An open source privacy and security icon set

 # about
 Over the past few months I have been wishing that there was a pack of icons that I could use whenever I was working on privacy or security related designs.
 I started to write down a short list of the icons that I wished were available and then writing - led to doodling - doodling led to mocking up - and mocking up led to sharing.
 I have never made an icon set so this was new territory for me.
+[Read about the process](https://github.com/iamjessklein/privicons/blob/master/README.md)

 # license